Thorbjørn Jagland: Nobel Committee

-The justification for award to Barack Obama was anchored in the work he had done to restart the START agreements with Russia and for promotion of dialogue with the Muslim world.

-The Nobel Peace Prize for 2012 was awarded to the European Union for "....have for over six decades contributed to the advancement of peace and reconciliation, democracy and human rights in Europe."

-The Nobel Peace Prize for 2013 was awarded to the Organization for Prohibition of Chemical Weapons OPCW for "...its extensive efforts to eliminate chemical weapons".
+The justification for award to Obama was anchored in the work he had done to restart the START agreements with Russia and for promotion of dialogue with the Muslim world.
+The Nobel Peace Prize for 2012 was awarded to the European Union for having "contributed to the advancement of peace and reconciliation, democracy and human rights in Europe."
+The Nobel Peace Prize for 2013 was awarded to the Organisation for the Prohibition of Chemical Weapons (OPCW) for "...its extensive efforts to eliminate chemical weapons".
 The Nobel Peace Prize for 2014 was shared between Pakistani national Malala Yousafzai and Indian activist Kailash Satyarthi.
 The prize motivation states: "for their struggle against the suppression of children and young people and for the right of all children to education".

-On 3 March 2015 Jagland was demoted by the five-person Norwegian Nobel Committee, which elected Kaci Kullmann Five as its new chair.
+On 3 March 2015, Jagland was demoted by the five-person Norwegian Nobel Committee, which elected Kaci Kullmann Five as its new chair.
 Jagland's demotion is without precedent in the history of the Nobel Peace Prize.
 After the demotion, Jagland continued to serve as an ordinary member of the committee.

-In 2019 the leader of the committee asked each of the members if any of them had been in contact with Jeffrey Epstein; in 2020 Jagland changed his answer; Jeffrey Epstein and Bill Gates had a meeting with Jagland at his residence in Strasbourg in 2013, according to media in October 2020.
+In 2019, the leader of the committee asked each of the members if any of them had been in contact with Jeffrey Epstein; in 2020, Jagland changed his answer; Jeffrey Epstein and Bill Gates had a meeting with Jagland at his residence in Strasbourg in 2013, according to media in October 2020.
+Epstein also wrote to Jagland suggesting that Jagland should arrange a meeting between Epstein and Russian foreign minister Sergey Lavrov so that Epstein could provide "insight" about Donald Trump.
+Epstein told associates that Jagland was "not bright", but emphasized his formal positions as useful.